When it comes to starting a blog on WordPress, I’m sure you’ve heard enough overwhelming information on the web for one lifetime.

 Step 1.
 Deciding what Your Blog is About

-Here’s the brutal truth about blogging:
+Here’s the brutal truth about getting started blogging for money:

 There are WAY too many people starting WordPress blogs every moment of the day that think their topic will be interesting to EVERYONE!